Update for 2018: Best Stain Application Brushes and Pads

 As with any wood staining project using the right tools is essential to achieving good results.
 There are many different types of stain applicators.
 Several tools can even be combined to get the desired result.
-Lets look at some of the more common stain applicator tools.
+Let us look at some of the more common stain applicator tools.

 Exterior Stain Pads